michaelcrismali/dangerzone/README.md

 * Rails 3.2
 * Bcrypt-ruby 3.0

-You'll need these gems when developing
+You'll need these gems when developing/testing

-* Rspec-rails 2.13.1
+* Rspec-rails 2.13
-* Capybara 2.1.0
-* Factory_Girl_Rails 4.2.1
+* Factory_Girl_Rails 4.2

 ## How to install